Back

 - a national tyre inquiry is underway

-- industry groups and regulators are openly calling for a mandatory scheme
+- industry groups and regulators are openly calling for a mandatory tyre stewardship scheme

-In most comparable countries, tyre stewardship is already mandatory.
+In most comparable countries, tyre stewardship is already mandatory, with growing customer demand for more environmentally conscious purchases.

-That makes this a moment of choice for OEMs: lead now, or be required to act later.
+This is a defining leadership moment for OEMs: lead now, or be required to follow later.

 Participating in the Tyre Product Stewardship Scheme now allows OEMs to: